-PHYS 1130 Introduction to Astronomy II: Stars and Galaxies
+Introduction to Astronomy II:

+Stars and Galaxies

-0.5 unit An introduction to general astronomy for students who may have little background in science or mathematics.
-Topics may include: the Sun as a star, properties and evolution of stars, star clusters, nebulae, properties of our Galaxy and other galaxies, guasars and cosmology.
+An introduction to general astronomy for students who may have little background in science or mathematics.
+Topics may include: the Sun as a star, properties and evolution of stars, star clusters, nebulae, properties of our Galaxy and other galaxies, quasars and cosmology.
 Note: This course may not be included as part of a physics minor.